History of the Decathlon Brand

 For several years and until today, Decathlon has also had to endure various complaints about production.
 For many, the manufacturing chain would not be green with productions in China, the lack of recycling, and the option of replacing products at the expense of a repair if it is of poor quality.
 However, Decathlon defends itself by affirming that it undertakes actions in order to reduce its carbon impact as much as possible, whether it is on road transport or air transport.

 Today, the Decathlon group or Oxylane (name taken over in 2014) is fully owned by the Mulliez (51%) and Leclercq (49%) families.
-The Mulliez group is one of the most powerful in France and owns large groups such as Auchan (supermarket), Boulanger (supermarket household appliances), or Leroy-Merlin (supermarket DIY).
+The Mulliez group is one of the most powerful in France and owns large groups such as Auchan (supermarket), Boulanger (supermarket household appliances), and Leroy-Merlin (supermarket DIY).

 Photo credit: @Decathlon